geneb/ScarletDME/README.md

 You should be able to build the system by just typing "make' in the directory where the Makefile lives.
 Enter "sudo make install" to install the result of the first "make" command.

+This does not activate ScarletDME - "sudo make qmdev" will start the server for you as a one-off, you need to do that every boot.
+Or "sudo make systemd" will activate the systemd service files so ScarletDME will start on boot.
+If you don't run systemd, please modify the makefile to detect and configure your init system.

 If you need to re-install the master system directory, run "sudo make datafiles", but this should normally never be done, as it is done for